WallarooLabs/plateau/README.md

 and the current segment is full, incoming records are rejected until the write clears.

-Currently, the only supported segment storage type is bulk indexed Parquet files.
+Currently, there are two supported segment types:

+- Arrow feather files (default).
+- Bulk indexed Parquet files (legacy).

 ## Future Work